Small Talk, Big Topics - an AGA Podcast

 Subscribe & listen

 Subscribe now wherever you listen to podcasts.
-New episodes will be released every other Tuesday.
 You can also listen by clicking on the episode name below.

 - Episode 14: Brijen Shah and Lauren Nephew: Mentorship, part 2 – The early career experience

 - Episode 13: Lin Chang and Jim Lewis: Mentorship, part 1 – Insights from experienced mentors

 - Episode 12: Sandra Quezada and Carlos Diaz: Disparities in GI health care: 8 key questions and answers